 We have all heard the oft-quoted story of a frog needlessly perishing in a slowly heating pot.
-The frog could just hop out, but because the temperature increase was slow and progressive, it didn’t react until it was too late.
+The frog could just hop out, but because the temperature increase was slow and progressive, he didn’t react until it was too late.
 I am confident humans will react to climate change and take whatever action is required.
-But only as they personally accept the real and unutterably sad consequences of not doing so.
+But only as they accept the real and unutterably sad consequences of not doing so.

 Climate intensification is –

-- There will be no intermission.
+- There will be no intermission

 The irreparably splintered and fragmented consciousness of humankind may finally achieve unity of purpose through the commonality of the love of life and the desire for a decent future for our children.
 Despite every other difference, we love and share the same sky, all our rivers feed into the seas and intermingle.
 We are in this together.
 If we leave it too late to act, our kids are going to have to live every minute of the ensuing chaos.

 Too much Co2 is in the atmosphere, and much of it is being absorbed by the oceans.
 Neither of these is suitable for life on Earth.
 Where Co2 will do the most good is in our soil.
 The soil can hold vast quantities of Co2.
-Regenerative farming is a system of agriculture that creates healthier carbon-absorbing soils.
-A genuine ray of hope.
-If 20% of the currently cultivated land became Regenerative, we would halt and even reverse the build-up of carbon in our sky.
-Because the world could do with a little more breathing space – we encourage consumers to demand Regeneratively farmed produce.
+Regenerative farming is a system of agriculture that creates healthier carbon-absorbing soils—a genuine ray of hope.
+If 20% of the currently cultivated land became regenerative, we would halt and even reverse the build-up of carbon in our sky.
+Because the world could do with a little more breathing space – we encourage consumers to demand regeneratively farmed produce.